PanagiotisPtr/Database-Updater-Cpp/README.md

 A C++ program that updates a database with Stock Data from the alphavantage API

 ### What is this project about
 This is a C++ program that using the Alphavantage API requests a json file with the prices of a certain stock (using libcurl).
-Then it parses the file (using Jsoncpp) and finally uploads the data on a database (using mysql).
+Then it parses the file (using Jsoncpp) and finally uploads the data on a database (using mysql). it also uses the newsAPI to parse news data about stocks.
 This project is used to updates the info on a database that I plan to use for other puproses.

 ### The code
 All the code is written in C++.
 Some classes are general purpose and others are specific.
 For example the Parser and the Connection classes could be used independently while the Stock and Options classes are made for a specific purpose.
 Quick note; this project doesn't use the mysql connector but rather the mysql C++ API (mysqlclient).